Katie Hannon: Career

 In November 2022, RTÉ announced that Hannon would take over from Claire Byrne on Monday nights as presenter of Upfront with Katie Hannon, a new current affairs programme, beginning 9 January 2023.
-On 26 May 225 the programme was axed.
+On 26 May 2025 the programme was axed.

 On 23 October 2021, in a special Saturday with Katie Hannon entitled Women of Honour, Hannon investigated the treatment of sexual assault allegations in the Irish Defense Forces.
 The survivors formed a representative group of the same name.
 An official investigation was ordered by the Minister for Defence, Simon Coveney in January 2022.
 The final report, published in March 2023 made 13 recommendations which the Government accepted in full.

 On 3 week Sunday night series in Autumn 2023 presenter of called The Records Show a 2nd series was broadcast in Autumn 2025.
 On October 8, 2025, she hosted an interview on who is running for Ireland's new president.

+In March 2026 Hannon was appointed adjunct professor of journalism at the University of Limerick.